Bayurzx/kbirdz/steps.md

 ## Loading NFTs To The Market Function
 - Some naming are different from the tutorial
 - created the loadNfts function

+## Mapping Out NFTs with Tailwind & NexJs
+- Added condition statement to display no data component in pages\index.js:ln 70, Col 3
+- Fixed errors in deploy.js, forgot to make addresses string
+-